JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 actual typealias MyDate = java.time.LocalDate
 ```

-The `typealias` declaration should be defined in the same package as the expected declaration, while the referred class
+In this case, define the `typealias` declaration in the same package as the expected declaration and create the
-should be defined elsewhere.
+referred class elsewhere.

 > Since the `LocalDate` type uses the `Month` enum, you need to declare both of them as expected classes in common code.
 >